metpetdb/interface_v2/README.md

 	$ mkdir metpetdb
 	$ cd metpetdb

-Under metpetdb directory, we are going to create our secret "app_variables.env" file that points to the API server.
+Under metpetdb directory, where we place our secret "app_variables.env" file that points to the API server.

 	$ sudo nano app_variables.env